Q: Should I buy cancer insurance?

 A cancer insurance policy can give you money for the uncovered expenses of dealing with cancer.
 There are so many variations on cancer insurance that it's difficult to compare policies.
 They are offered by major diversified insurers like Aflac, Mutual of Omaha and Allstate — and companies such as Family Heritage, which specializes in this kind of insurance.

 So that's where you start looking — with companies that are rated at least B-plus by at least one major rating company.
+And here's what you want to compare:

 Specific coverage: Make a list of what each policy covers and the amount of benefit it offers for each item.
 Create your own comparison list, including: preventive screening, daily benefit for hospital or intensive care, drug and medical benefits in-hospital, chemo or radiation benefits per treatment, surgery benefit, anesthetic, hospice care, transportation to out-of-state treatment, blood and plasma benefit per occurrence, ambulance service, post-surgical physician benefit, X-ray and lab benefits, bone marrow transplant, prosthetic devices — and even coverage for experimental treatments.